geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

 **REV**

-  The Git revision number to release from. eg, "24ae10fe662c....".
-If left blank the latest revision (ie HEAD) on the ``BRANCH`` being released is used.
+  The Git revision number to release from, e.g. "24ae10fe662c....".
+If left blank, the latest revision (i.e. HEAD) on the ``BRANCH`` being released is used.

 **VERSION**